 An important tool we use for interacting with the blockchain is

-You can follow the installation guide in the Truffle official website.
+You can follow the installation guide in the Hardhat official website.

 npx.
 This is to execute node packages using the project’s version.

 Check if the installation was successful by running

 The configuration file is